puppipay/education/README.md

 Review of various factors/doubts we face as humans

 - How salary can be increased.

-From where does the money come
+- From where does the money come from

 - How wealth is created